ruchitshah03/ruchitshah03/README.md

 - 🌱 I’m currently learning FORTRAN and C++ which is implemented for the aerodynamic shape optimization with drag minimization on the HPC platform.
 Also, learning the data science model development participating in the kaggle competition.

+- 📚 List of Projects accomplished:
+- Simulation and Analysis Projects:
+- Data Science Projects:
+- Design and Manufacturing Projects:

 - 📫 How to reach me: ruchit.shah@mail.utoronto.ca

 <!---